Have you ever looked over your life and thought,

 I don’t just mean a thought that crosses your mind when you’ve made a mistake, got chewed out by your boss, or had a rough morning.
 I’m talking about that deep, internal ache that says:

-Let’s go ahead and name that for what it is: shame disguised as identity.
+I’ve had some of these thoughts before.
+So let’s go ahead and name it for what it is: shame disguised as identity.

 Feeling defective is the belief that there’s something fundamentally wrong with you.
 In other words, you’re not just flawed, you are flawed beyond fixing.